 The History Department’s Internship Program is designed to offer history majors an opportunity to put to practical use a variety of skills and information acquired in the classroom.
 Internship credit may be earned by working with local, state and federal government entities, as well as with non-government organizations, museums, and private companies where the historian’s research and analytical skills can be practically applied.
 The ultimate goal is to teach the intern how to use these skills in the workplace while earning credit toward their degree.
 A secondary result is that interns gain experience that makes them more marketable upon graduation.
 An important part of the internship is the final essay in which the student reflects on the experience and carefully identifies the historical knowledge applied or gained.
 Internships are no less rigorous or less academic than regular classes.
 They are simply an alternative way of learning history.
 For information about internships, please contact Prof. Bob H. Reinhardt, Internship Coordinator, by phone (208-426-1367), email (email@example.com), or in person (office: History 173 – west side of Albertsons Library).

 Interns from the history department have served in many different agencies and organizations in Boise, the Treasure Valley, Idaho, and beyond — see the bottom of this page for some of these partner organizations.
-Current internship opportunities include:
+There are many, many different internship opportunities; here are just a few:

 We also encourage students with particular interests to develop their own internship opportunities.
 The internship coordinator is happy to speak with interns and potential internship partners: contact Prof. Bob H. Reinhardt by email at firstname.lastname@example.org or by phone at (208) 426-1367 .